ibm-cloud-docs/schematics/getting-started-software.md

 ## Setting up and configuring a classic VSI to run PostgreSQL with {{site.data.keyword.bpshort}}
 {: #vsi-postgres}

-Use one of the IBM-provided software templates to set up and configure a classic virtual server instance so that you can store data in an instance of {{site.data.keyword.databases-for-postgresql_full_notm}}.
+Use one of the IBM provided software templates to set up and configure a classic virtual server instance so that you can store data in an instance of {{site.data.keyword.databases-for-postgresql_full_notm}}.
 {: shortdesc}

 1. Open the [**VSI database** software template](https://cloud.ibm.com/catalog/content/VSI-database){: external} from the {{site.data.keyword.cloud_notm}} catalog.